Lukas Franks PI

 “Company?”

-“Yeah, this grrrl.
-Totally volcanic weirdo.”
+“Yeah, a grrrl.
+Total volcanic weirdo.”

 “Yeah, you know, miss massacre.
 She pulled blades on me.”